maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 #### Service Registration

-An MSR instance provider is naturally only accountable towards its own users, as defined by any Service Level Agreement (SLA) present.
+An MSR Instance Provider is naturally only accountable towards its own users, bounded by any Service Level Agreement (SLA) present.
 Hence, in regard to service registration, an MSR instance should be able to work independently.

-Many services registered to an MSR might be local, i.e. will only be discoverable in that specific MSR instance.
+Many services registered to an MSR might be *local*, i.e. will only be discoverable in that specific MSR instance.
 Some services however, might be intended to be globally available, and should therefore be discoverable across multiple MSR instances.
 When such a service is registered in an MSR, the registration will have to be propagated to the ledger mechanism mentioned previously.
-Thus, the MSR instance provider needs to review whether to support a centralized/distributed ledger operation.
+Thus, the MSR instance provider needs to review whether to support a centralized or distributed ledger operation.

-Services registered in an MSR must follow the IALA guideline on e-Navigation technical services (G-1128).
-In this guideline services are described on three
+Services registered in an MSR must follow the IALA guideline on the specification of e-Navigation technical services (G-1128).
+In this guideline] services are described on three levels:
-levels:

 * Service specification
 * Service technical design
 * Service instance

-The service specification is the highest level, giving a high level description and containing the data model of the service.
-This data model may be a reference to an IHO product specification - or it could define a different data model.
+The *Service Specification* is the highest level, giving a high level description and containing the data model of the service.
+This data model may be a reference to an IHO product specification - or it could be defined as a different bespoke data model.
 A service specification will have one or more associated technical designs.
 Each technical design describes how the service can be implemented using a specific technology.

-Although these technologies in principle can be anything (even a phone number), the MCC promotes the use of web-services and services using the MMS.
-For each technical design there will be one or more service instances that provides information of concrete service providers.
+Although these technologies in principle can be anything (even a phone number), the *Maritime Connectivity Platform Consortium* (MCC) promotes the use of web-services and services using the *Maritime Messaging Service* (MMS).
+For each technical design there will be one or more service instances that provide the required information, relying on a service provider.
 The most important information is the endpoint of the service, but other significant information includes a geographical coverage of the service.
 It is therefore mandated that any MSR implementation must support at least the ***Service Instance*** specification of G-1128.
-Support in this context refers to the provision of a G-1128 compliant service instance specification XML schema.
+Support in this context refers to the provision of a G-1128 compliant service instance specification in XML format.
 References to the other two G-1128 specifications (i.e. service specification and technical design) should also be provided, although it is acceptable that these are hosted by third parties.

 Optionally, MSR implementations may also support G-1128 non-compliant service registrations.
-In those cases, the XML schema of the service instance specification can be omitted and only the mandatory fields of a registration will be required from the service provider.
+In those cases, the XML description of the service instance specification can be omitted and only the mandatory fields of a registration will be required from the service provider.